nemanjajovic/restoran-bp/README.md

 Assignment:</br>
     In your term paper present a database project that shows the record</br>
 keeping and usage od restaurant data.
-Implement record keeping of </br>
-products, tables, seats, workers, guest traffic and other things,</br>
+Implement record keeping of products, tables, seats, workers, guest traffic and other things, as needed.</br>
-as needed.</br>
     Show database capabilities with apropriate queries that illustrate</br>
 functionality according to diverse criteria.</br>